rajeev117/api-rate-limiter/README.md

 This entire sequence runs in **one Lua script** inside Redis, so concurrent requests from multiple app instances cannot interleave and overspend tokens.

-## Scalability strategy

-- Run N app instances behind a load balancer; all instances talk to the same Redis (or Redis Cluster).
-- Since the service is stateless (except Redis), horizontal scaling is straightforward.
-- Use distinct rate-limit keys for different dimensions as needed (user id, api key, route, etc.).

-## Failure handling strategies

-### Redis unavailable
-Two common modes are supported via `RL_FAILURE_MODE`:

-- `fail_open` (default): if Redis is down, allow requests (protects availability; sacrifices strict limiting).
-- `fail_closed`: if Redis is down, throttle with `429` (protects downstream systems; sacrifices availability).

-### Redis latency/timeouts
-- The Redis client uses low connect/read timeouts to avoid hanging requests.
-- Consider using connection pooling, local Redis replicas, or a regional Redis deployment close to app instances.

-### Hot keys
-- If many requests share the same key (e.g., one API key), that Redis key becomes hot.
-- Mitigations: shard by key design, split by route, or use Redis Cluster to distribute keys.

-### Clock skew
-- The limiter uses app time (`now_ms`) as input.
-Large clock skew across nodes can affect refill.
-- Mitigations: synchronize clocks (NTP) or use Redis server time in Lua (more complex).

 ## Local dev (without Docker)